d12frosted/elpa-mirror/melpa/yankpad-readme.txt

 ** A snippet among many!
    This category will include snippets from Category 1 and Category 2.
    This is done by setting the INCLUDE property of the category.

-* Global category       :global:
-** Always available
-   Snippets in a category with the :global: tag are always available for expansion.
-* Default                                           :global:
-** Fallback for major-mode categories

-If you open a file, but have no category named after its major-mode, a category named "Default" will be used instead (if you have it defined in your
-                                                  Yankpad).
-It is probably a good idea to make this category global.
-You can change the name of the default category by setting the variable yankpad-default-category.